jacksheehy15/milestone-project-2/README.md

 * Antonio Rodriguez, my temporary mentor while Seun is on leave.

 * Tutor Support at Code Institute for accepting my request for more time and giving me the initial push that really got me going.
-All of the tutors that helped me especially Miklos who helped my understand Maps API, Eamonn Smyth for also helping me with Google Maps API.
+All of the tutors that helped me especially Miklos who helped my understand Maps API, Eamonn Smyth for also helping me with Google Maps API and also Miklos, the tutor who helped me with the Map Markers.

 I would like to especially thank Alexander from Code Institue student care for giving me a pep-talk when I felt like giving up halfway through this project.
 If you so happen to read this, I am forever grateful for that chat.